 - is experiencing, or at risk of abuse and neglect

 - has care and support needs

 - is unable to protect themselves from the risk of abuse or neglect because of their needs

-We will sometimes make an enquiry for someone who doesn’t meet the criteria.
+We will sometimes make an enquiry for someone who does not meet the criteria.
 This is called a Non Statutory Enquiry.

 These enquiries may be made for adults who:

-- Don’t have care and support needs (they may just have support needs)
+- do not have care and support needs (they may just have support needs)

 This could be a carer that is experiencing abuse, either intentional or unintentional.